ossec/ossec-docs/docs/manual/output/reports-email-output.rst

             <email_to>me@example.com</email_to>

-Receive summary of all File integrity monitoring
+Receive summary of all File integrity monitoring alerts
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The following example added to the ossec.conf will send